eva-lng/Vanlife/README.md

 # vanlife
 Vanlife is an app that serves as a rental site where users can find the perfect travel van for their next road trip adventure or list their own van for rent.
-It was built using React and React Router as part of the Scrimba Rect Router course.
+It was built using React and React Router as part of the Scrimba React Router course.

 The project focuses on utilizing React Router features to implement nested routes and provide a smooth Single Page Application (SPA) user experience.